Interfraternity Men's Recruitment

 - All fraternity recruitment events will be non-alcoholic.

-- Freshman (first year students) must have a cumulative high school grade point average of 3.0 to participate in fraternity recruitment.
+- Freshman (first semester students) must have a cumulative high school grade point average of 3.0 to participate in fraternity recruitment.

 - Transfers are eligible to participate in fraternity recruitment their first semester at Appalachian.
 A transcript from a previous institution will need to be provided as part of the application process.